tigellus/Markdown/1. Critical Care for COVID-19/1. Critical care for non-interventionists/Critical care for non-interventionists.md

 [RIGHT]Routinely bleach/wipe your workstations

 # ~Question 5
-Which of the statements about Rounding/Pre-Ronding in the COVID-19 unit is **incorrect**?
+Which of the statements about Rounding/Pre-Ronding in the COVID-19 unit is correct?
-[WRONG]Step 1: Get sign-out from the overnight team on new admissions and major overnight events [WRONG]Step 2: EPIC re-rounding for vitals, labs, blood gas/lactate and vent support required, new microbiology data, ins/outs
+[RIGHT]Step 1: Get sign-out from the overnight team on new admissions and major overnight events [RIGHT]Step 2: EPIC re-rounding for vitals, labs, blood gas/lactate and vent support required, new microbiology data, ins/outs
-[RIGHT]Step 3: see patients (either rom door) or call patients as needed.
+[WRONG]Step 3: see patients (either rom door) or call patients as needed.
 Do physical exam if the condition of patients change.
 * Step 3: see patients (either rom door) or call patients as needed.
 Minimize exposure, in/out.
 A physical exam is NOT necessary for routine care of COVID-19 patients and is extremely discouraged

 # ~Question 6